 6.9 The proposals for the Civic Quarter offer an exciting opportunity to introduce urban living, and an urban park into the town centre, together with space to enhance the community, health, sport, leisure, culture, evening economy and hotel offer and a new Leisure, cultural and Civic hub for Farnborough.
 The proposed Mobility Hubs introduce the concept of bringing EV charging into the centre, and enable areas of dominant surface car parking to be redeveloped.
 Such an ambitious and extensive development will represent a step change in the Farnborough offer, in line with the ambitions in the strategy, but will take time to deliver.
+Indeed, the proposed Mobility Hubs are intended to be delivered in phases to support a more incremental approach to delivering sustainable transport options.
+This approach is typically a more viable

-- 6.10 These proposals also align with Rushmoor's recent identification by the Arts Council as a "Priority Place" where actions to bring more cultural experiences to the local community will be supported, and where it is recognised that the power of culture to bring people together can make a real difference.
+- solution and provides opportunities to respond to changes in demand over time. - 6.10 These proposals also align with Rushmoor's recent identification by the Arts Council as a "Priority Place" where actions to bring more cultural experiences to the local community will be supported, and where it is recognised that the power of culture to bring people together can make a real difference.
 The Civic Quarter embeds the Council's cultural ambitions through its aspiration to create a place for the entire family, with day to night activities covering a range of cultural and leisure activities from play to theatre, integrated with active indoor and outdoor leisure. - 6.11 At this stage the proposals are in outline only, and therefore capable of refinement should demands and ambitions change over the delivery period.
 Key to the success of this development for the performance of Farnborough overall is the way in which the cultural and civic offer expands throughout the town centre and provides the physical and activity related links needed to knit the town centre together.
 This will spread the benefits these new activities will bring, and create a halo effect across the town centre as a whole. - 6.12 In terms of knitting the town together, the masterplan indicates linkages across the A325 to residential areas, however this appears to include the route of the existing underpass.
 In our view the natural gateway to the town centre is at the southern end of Queensmead, where there is a large open area adjacent to Briarcliffe House.
 This may offer a strong landing point for connectivity to the east, and enable people arriving at this location to see both the existing town centre and the activities in the new Civic Quarter.